2025 Moroccan Gen Z protests: Background

-The protests emerged against a backdrop of high youth unemployment, which official statistics placed at 35.8% along with allegations of corruption and popular discontent over social inequality in Morocco.
-More than half of Morocco's population is under 35 making Morocco experience a youth bulge, approximately a quarter of which are NEET.
-Economic growth has averaged around 3% in recent years below the 6% that the country's development model set as a target.
-Public anger intensified in September 2025 after eight women died during childbirth at a public hospital in Agadir, which was widely seen as highlighting the fragile healthcare system.
+The protests emerged against a backdrop of high youth unemployment, which official statistics placed at 37.7% along with allegations of corruption and discontent over social inequality in Morocco.
+More than half of Morocco's population is under 35 making Morocco experience a youth bulge, approximately a quarter of which are NEET..

+The protests were originally kickstarted in September 2025 after eight women died during childbirth at a public hospital in Agadir, which was widely seen as highlighting the fragile healthcare system.
 The incident led to Health Minister Amine Tahraoui firing the director of the hospital and other regional health officials.
+The hospital was awaiting closure following delays from the CHU hospital in the same city due to budget constraints.

 According to the World Health Organization, Morocco has only 7.7 doctors per 10,000 people, with some regions such as Agadir registering 4.4 per 10,000, well below the recommended 25.
 Morocco was criticized for its lack of public healthcare access.

-In the years leading up to the protests, Morocco experienced criticism of the education system.

-Morocco has spent billions of dollars on infrastructure, with 38% of its GDP going to projects between 2001 and 2017.
-However, criticism was expressed about the government's spending in constructing and renovating stadiums for the 2025 Africa Cup of Nations and the 2030 FIFA World Cup, both of which are hosted or co-hosted by Morocco.
-This contrast in spending priorities fueled popular slogans such as "Stadiums are here, but where are the hospitals?"
-Preparations for the 2030 FIFA World Cup generated controversy due to expropriations and public spending on stadiums and infrastructure considered non-essential by parts of the population, with animal welfare groups also highlighting the killing of stray dogs by authorities.
-King Mohammed VI criticized the government's focus, calling Morocco a "two-speed country."
+Morocco has spent billions of dollars on infrastructure, with 38% of its GDP going to projects between 2001 and 2017, mostly focusing on rural infrastructure and drought mitigation.
+However, criticism was expressed about the government's focus in constructing and renovating stadiums for the 2025 Africa Cup of Nations and the 2030 FIFA World Cup, both of which are hosted or co-hosted by Morocco.
+This contrast in priorities fueled popular slogans such as "Stadiums are here, but where are the hospitals?"
+Preparations for the 2030 FIFA World Cup generated controversy due to expropriations and focus on stadiums by parts of the population.

-At the time of the protests, the Moroccan dirham could not be converted into other global currencies, and thus was not available outside of Morocco.
-The dirham could not be used in digital payments.
-This underdeveloped currency system hindered the full integration of the Moroccan economy into the global market.
-Its unemployment rate reached 13.3% in 2024, which largely contributed to the country remaining the 120st of 193 countries in the United Nations Development Programme's (UNDP) Human Development Index.